jmpark0808/jmpark0808.github.io/awards.md

 Issued by University of Waterloo, May 2024 - April 2025.

+Outstanding graduate students who hold certain major federally and provincially-funded competition-based scholarships.

 ## Ontario Graduate Scholarship

 Issued by University of Waterloo, May 2024 - April 2025.

+Excellence in graduate studies at publicly-assisted universities in Ontario.
+Top ~200 students at the University of Waterloo.

 ## Best Reviewer Award (Hon.
 Mention)